 - Improved Supplier Product Quality.
 Using quality assurance / control KPIs assures that a supplier’s product is meeting and exceeding specifications.

 - Improve Supply Chain Visibility.
-A good supplier relationship includes transparency.
+Indeed, a good supplier relationship includes transparency.

 - Increase Stability, Predictability And Minimize Risks.
 A stable and predictable supplier minimizes risks.